-DIGGERS’ 1851 MONSTER MEETING STORY
+DIGGERS’ 1851 MONSTER MEETING

 Most people know that the Eureka Stockade at Ballarat in December 1854 played a major part in the early development of Australian democracy – it’s an Australian legend.
 Not so many know that Eureka had its beginnings three years earlier at the Diggers’ 1851 Monster Meeting at Forest Creek on the Mount Alexander goldfields.
 There 15,000 diggers stood united and successfully defied Governor La Trobe’s attempt to double the already exorbitant cost of their gold licence.
 This 1851 Meeting ignited a protest movement that spread across the Victorian goldfields.
 The Eureka uprising was the final act in three years of organised protests demanding an end to licences and more democratic rights.
 It finally ended the old order on the goldfields.

 The gold licence system had a two-fold purpose.
 First, it was to raise the money needed to fund the cost of goldfields administration and infrastructure.
 Second, it was to stop the rush, control the labour force and get people back to their jobs in workshops and farms in time for the shearing and harvest.
 But the money raised was not enough because many of the gold diggers were either not able or not willing to pay 30 shillings a month for a licence.
-Indeed evidence from various official sources, plus much anecdotal evidence, indicates that as many as 50 per cent evaded the licence fee at some time in their mining lives.
+Evidence from various official sources, plus much anecdotal evidence, indicates that as many as 50 per cent evaded the licence fee at some time in their mining lives.
 Most importantly, introduction of the gold licences did not stop the rush.

 Governor La Trobe had a deep mistrust of social disorder and democracy and he could see that his plans for the gradual development of the new colony along “sound religious and moral traditions” would be swept away by the social turmoil of the gold rush.
 The rush had to be stopped and the gold diggers forced back to the farms and the abandoned shops and workplaces of Melbourne and Geelong.
 But the diggers had other ideas.
 Although they came from all walks of life, most were ordinary working people and for them the gold rush was an opportunity to find riches and build a better life than they could get toiling in the workplaces of their masters, where they were bound by the Masters and Servants Act designed to control workers and repress trade unions.
 They could not vote and they had little in the way of civil rights but they were not deterred by La Trobe’s attempts to stop them joining the rush that was already threatening his plans for the new colony.
-Plans that did not include more civil rights and the vote for working people – he was no democrat.
+His plans did not include more civil rights and the vote for working people – he was no democrat.

 The Diggers’ Monster Meeting